 Take delicate fabrics like satin or silk to a dry cleaner.
 Make sure you show them where the stain is.
 One exception – I read a comment from someone on another site that said they were able to get marker out of a wool blazer with hairspray.
 I’m still not sure I would be brave enough to tackle wool on my own, but it might be worth a try!

 I thought for sure that leather would be a lost cause after a permanent marker attack, but that isn’t the case!
-But you will want to treat leather stains as soon as possible.
+You do, however, still want to treat leather stains as soon as possible.
 Use aerosol hairspray, distilled white vinegar or sunscreen.
 (Weird, right?)
 Dab or spray the solution onto the stain, then blot to remove.

-Like I mentioned earlier, I’ve had great success with rubbing alcohol on carpet in the past!
-But you can also use distilled white vinegar, aerosol hairspray, or shaving cream.
+Like I mentioned earlier, when it comes to carpet, I’ve had great success in removing permanent marker with rubbing alcohol!
+Other products you can use are, distilled white vinegar, aerosol hairspray, or shaving cream.
 Dab the stain rather than rubbing it so you don’t rub the stain further into the carpet fibers.
 Follow that by blotting with a clean, damp rag to lift the stain remover out of the carpet.
 Or better yet, use your iron to help lift the stain out!
 (Check out the link below to see how it works.)

-To remove permanent marker from fabric, wood, or leather furniture, see the methods listed above.
+To remove permanent marker from furniture fabric or leather furniture, see the methods listed above.